def-gthill/kenpali/kenpali-core.md

 ### Set|Set

-A set is like an array, but it can't have duplicate elements, and checking whether an element is in the set is fast regardless of the size of the set.
+A `Set` is like an array, but it can't have duplicate elements, and checking whether an element is in the set is fast regardless of the size of the set.

 #### newSet|newSet